nuxt-community/auth-module/docs/schemes/local.md

 Each endpoint is used to make requests using axios.
 They are basically extending Axios [Request Config](https://github.com/axios/axios#request-config).

 ::: tip
-To disable each endpoint, simply set it's value to `false`.
+To disable each endpoint, simply set its value to `false`.
 :::

 #### `propertyName`